oneeve8/kobble-data/content/videonarrativehowto.md

 [Show a book streamed in Kobble]

 First find the archived book you want to stream,
+Drag the link to Kobble.
+You will need to modify the link slightly, but changing

 ## How to create a Markdown file